makrai/notes/subramanian18-spine-sparse-embed-aaai.md

 ## Retroffiting vs joint learning

-* An alternate to retrofitting is to add various sparsity and non-negativity inducing regularizers when training Word2Vec or GloVe.
-One practical
+* An alternate to retrofitting is to add various sparsity and non-negativity inducing regularizers when training Word2Vec or GloVe
 * retrofitting
-  * does not need access to a giant corpus.
-Moreover, our
+  * does not need access to a giant corpus
   * agnostic to, and abstracted from, the underlying word embedding method

 ## Interpretability and downstream performance